ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 _We describe each of the above use cases in detail below._

 **Important:** While users are encouraged to extend and modify their schema to achieve optimal compression and query performance, they should adhere to the OTel schema naming for core columns where possible.
 The ClickHouse Grafana plugin assumes the existence of some basic OTel columns to assist with query building e.g. Timestamp and SeverityText.
-The required columns for logs and traces are documented here [[1]](https://grafana.com/developers/plugin-tools/tutorials/build-a-logs-data-source-plugin#logs-data-frame-format)[[2]](https://grafana.com/docs/grafana/latest/explore/logs-integration/) and[here](https://grafana.com/docs/grafana/latest/explore/trace-integration/#data-frame-structure), respectively.
+The required columns for logs and traces are documented here [[1]](https://grafana.com/developers/plugin-tools/tutorials/build-a-logs-data-source-plugin#logs-data-frame-format)[[2]](https://grafana.com/docs/grafana/latest/explore/logs-integration/) and [here](https://grafana.com/docs/grafana/latest/explore/trace-integration/#data-frame-structure), respectively.
 You can choose to change these column names, overriding the defaults in the plugin configuration.

 ## Extracting structure with SQL